SemanticLab/semanticlab.github.io/documents/_posts/2017-10-18-the-drawings-of-florentine-painters.md

 ---

 Klic, L., Miller, M., Nelson, J., Pattuelli, M. C. and Provo, A. (2017).
 The drawings of the Florentine painters:
-From print catalog to Linked Open Data.
-The Code4Lib Journal, (38) October 2017.
+From print catalog to Linked Open Data. *The Code4Lib Journal*, (38) October 2017.